Skip to content

 si

 Traits are similar to interfaces in other languages.
-The methods and properties of the trait must be implemented by any class that inherits from the trait:
+Trait methods and properties without a default implementation must be implemented by any class, struct, or union that declares the trait:

-class BOOK: Printable is
+class BOOK(title: string, author: string): Printable is

 print() is